Okay, everybody is talking about how manual lenses work so well on the Sony a7 series but how does it actually work? And which results can I expect?

 For landscapes and other non-moving motifs I usually use the Focus Magnifier function .
 It is absolutely reliable, but it is also a bit slower that other techniques.

 It works like this: You press a button and a small orange rectangle appears.
 You can move this rectangle around wherever you want to focus.

 At a second press of the button the selected area is magnified and you turn the focusing ring until the image is sharp:

 I can only recommend to assign the focus magnifier function to an easily accessible button.
 The default position is c1 but I find that button hard to reach.
 My choice is the AF/MF button.

-Go to menu / gear wheel /6 /Custom Key Settings /AF/MF Button and select Focus Magnifier.
+Go to menu / gear wheel /6 or 7 /Custom Key Settings /AF/MF Button and select Focus Magnifier.

 Focus peaking is another focusing aid of the a7.
 It will highlight areas of the image which have a high microcontrast with a color like red, white or yellow.

 There is an issue though: Even in it’s least sensitive setting it highlights too much.
 If you magnify a highlighted area you will often find that it is semi-sharp but it would have been sharper if you had used focus magnification.